not-only-code/qtranslate-slug/readme.md

 * Code from wp.org is now been merged with the github account
 * Some notices are fixed.
 Thanks to @rafa-aguilar ( #89 )
 * custom post types are fixed! thanks to @MicheleBertoli ( #102 )
+* custom query variables are now passed. thanks to everyone at the [wp.org forum](https://wordpress.org/support/topic/cant-retrieve-public-query-variables)
 * lots of other stuff has been fixed by me thanks to your awesome bug reports!

 Thanks for using, enjoy 1.1.18.